-3. Use natural food coloring if possible.
+3. Use natural food colouring if possible.
 For pink, use beet juice or some Activz Beet Powder (buy it at the Vitamin Shoppe; it seems to be cheaper there).
-It comes out the perfect color!
+It comes out the perfect colour!

 Now, let’s make a Dandies Vegan Marshmallow Fondant that actually tastes good 🙂